-offset - the line relative to the current edit point, prefixed with either + or - to indicate before or after the current edit point discard discard [now]
+offset - the line relative to the current edit point, prefixed with either + edit-point - keyword to indicate the current edit pointlast - keyword to indicate the last line that is not "exit"

+discard

+discard [now]

 This command deletes the entire contents of the candidate configuration and exits candidate edit mode.
 The undo command cannot be used to recover a candidate configuration that has been discarded with this command.